Aliyah: Zionist aliyah (19th century)

 In Zionist history, the different waves of aliyah, beginning with the arrival of the Biluim from Russia in 1882, are categorized by date and the country of origin of the immigrants.
 In 1872 colonies were established at Petah Tikva and Rosh Pinna.
-Jewish settlement in Jaffa may be dated to 1820, when Isaiah Ajiman moved there from Istanbul.
 Mikveh Israel agricultural school was established in 1870.
-Ajiman, a merchant, was executed in 1826, marking a decline in the status of Ottoman Jews.
+Jewish settlement in Jaffa may be dated to 1820, when Isaiah Ajiman, a merchant hailing from one of several prominent Istanbul Jewish families, moved there from said capital.
+In the aftermath of the 1826 Auspicious Incident, he and two other leading figures of the Istanbul Jewish community were executed, marking a decline in the status of Ottoman Jews.

 In the late 19th century, 99.7% of the world's Jews lived outside the region, with Jews representing 2–5% of the population of the Palestine region.

 Pre-19th century small-scale return migration of Diaspora Jews to the Land of Israel is characterized as the Pre-Modern Aliyah.
 Since the birth of Zionism in the late 19th century, the advocates of aliyah have striven to facilitate the settlement of Jewish refugees in Ottoman Palestine, Mandatory Palestine, and the sovereign State of Israel.